Countly/countly-server/README.md

 **HEY!
 We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
 [Click this link for job description](https://count.ly/full-stack-node-js-developer/)

 ##What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile & web analytics, [push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering nearly 3000 mobile applications.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering nearly 3000 mobile applications.
 It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.

 With the help of [Javascript API](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
 For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).

-There are two parts of Countly: the server that collects and analyzes data, and a mobile SDK that sends this data.
+There are two parts of Countly: the server that collects and analyzes data, and an SDK (mobile, web or desktop) that sends this data.
 This repository includes Countly Community Edition (server side).
 For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/compare)

 ![Countly dashboard screenshot](http://a.fsdn.com/con/app/proj/countly/screenshots/dashboard_without_realtime.png)

 ##Supported devices

-[Countly](http://count.ly) supports top-notch devices, including iOS, Android and Windows Phone.
+[Countly](http://count.ly) supports top-notch devices, including iOS, Android, Windows Phone and web apps.
 You can find a list of [official and community supported Countly SDK libraries here](https://count.ly/resources/source/download-sdk).
 Each SDK has its own installation instructions.

 ##Installing & upgrading Countly server